-The Hyundai Nexo is the first attempt by the company at a mass-produced hydrogen-powered vehicle that shares the same DNA with the 2018 Tucson compact SUV.
+The Hyundai Nexo is the first attempt by the company at a mass-produced hydrogen-powered vehicle that The Nexo shares the same DNA with the 2018 Tucson compact SUV.

 It sits on such a platform that allows for the powertrain and fuel tanks to be better packaged, along with a reduction in weight.
 This; however, enables more passenger space, better aerodynamics and improved acceleration and efficiency.

 Due to Hyundai’s officials, the Nexo has a 20 per cent better 0-60 mph time in addition to a top speed that’s 25 per cent higher than the old car.
 Whereas that 0-60 time is down to 9.5 seconds and well off that of the Honda Clarity Fuel Cell’s—it’s, at least, in the ballpark of something like a Toyota Prius.
 However, that level of performance tolerates for a distance of 370 miles before it needs to be refilled at a hydrogen filling station.

 Hyundai is relying on the Nexo to launching some of its new driver assistance technologies.
 The Remote Smart Parking Assistant enables drivers to park their vehicle by pressing a button in the car or through an app, with the Nexo moving autonomously for a limited distance.
 Companies such as BMW and Tesla have marketed similar technology.